 Testing and monitoring are key tools in our ongoing stewardship of water quality and public health.

-Neighborhood Water Watch (NWW) is a fast-paced community driven collaborative program between CRK and neighborhood groups, schools and citizens in our watershed.
+Neighborhood Water Watch (NWW) is a fast-paced community driven collaborative program between CRK and neighborhood groups, schools, and people in our watershed.
 The goal is to work together to assess and improve water quality in urban streams, while protecting human health in neighboring communities.

-Concerned citizens from all reaches of north Georgia bring water samples from over 200 stream stations to CRK’s laboratories, as part of NWW.
+Concerned residents from all reaches of the Chattahoochee River basin bring water samples from over 200 stream stations to CRK’s laboratories, as part of NWW.
 Water samples are promptly analyzed for turbidity, conductivity, optical brighteners, and E. coli.
 Any threats indicated are addressed by CRK, as we work with local governments, neighborhood groups, and leaders to stop public health threats and restore our streams.

 We collect thousands of samples from the Chattahoochee River and its tributaries, in places that are not routinely monitored by government agencies.